-I recommend stopping at Northam, Newdegate, and Ravensthorpe on the drive from Perth to Esperance.
+I recommend stopping at Northam, Newdegate, and Ravensthorpe on the drive to Esperance.
 The first two are outstanding, while the last one is in a town you’d likely be driving through anyway to reach Esperance.

 Australia’s got heaps of dried up salt lakes – but how many of them are adorned with metal statues?
 And do any of them have a super-creative name like Statues Lake?

 Jokes aside, Statues Lake is a quirky stop on the Esperance to Perth drive.
 The statues all depict farming activities, relevant to the Wheatbelt region in which they stand.

 If you miss Statues Lake, worry not – there are plenty of other dried up salt lakes along the route from Esperance to Perth that you can stop at, including Lake Grace.

 Kulin is about halfway-ish between Esperance and Perth and deserves a mention for two reasons: